Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Talent and Workforce: The People Behind the Machines

 There’s no doubt about the level of automation involved in running a data center.
-However, there are still people behind all of this who ensure that everything functions just how it is supposed to.
-These people are the backbone behind every data center as no facility can fully function without its people.
+However, there are still people behind this who ensure everything functions just as it should.
+These people are the backbone behind every data center, as no facility can fully function without its people.
 There are engineers, operations managers, security experts, sustainability officers, and technicians who keep everything running behind the scenes.

-These roles demand specialized knowledge in power systems, cooling technologies, networking, and disaster recovery as they come in very handy when running fortress-like facilities and artificial intelligence can only do so much.
-Many engineers undergo intense training and certifications such as Uptime Institute’s Accredited Tier Designer or Certified Data Center Professional (CDCP).
+These roles require specialized knowledge in power systems, cooling technologies, networking, and disaster recovery, as they are crucial for operating fortress-like facilities, and artificial intelligence has limitations.
+Many engineers undergo intense training and certifications, such as Uptime Institute’s Accredited Tier Designer or Certified Data Center Professional (CDCP).

-There is also a growing skill-gap in the industry.
-As the demand for data centers continues to rise, the need for qualified professionals is gradually outpacing supply.
+There is also a growing skill gap in the industry.
+As the demand for data centers rises, the need for qualified professionals is gradually outpacing supply.
 Companies are now responding to this demand for skills in the industry with apprenticeship programs, partnerships with technical schools, and internal upskilling initiatives.
 To meet this need, companies like Google and Microsoft offer specialized training programs that prepare individuals for roles such as data center technicians and site reliability engineers.

-AI is changing the game too.
+AI is changing the game, too.
 Machine learning systems now handle many routine monitoring tasks, allowing human staff to focus on strategy, maintenance, and innovation.
-Ultimately, it’s the trained personnel—not a robot—who respond to issues as they arise, no matter the time of day.
+Ultimately, the trained personnel—not a robot—respond to issues as they arise, no matter the time of day.

 Looking Ahead